cartersocha/derek-vibe/SPEC.md

 - Error handling via try/catch in Server Actions
 - Client-side validation with HTML5 attributes
 - File uploads handled through FormData
-- Session notes auto-save to `localStorage` with a debounce and clear on successful submission
+- Session notes auto-save to `localStorage` via a shared idle-aware scheduler that debounces updates, tracks all draft keys centrally, and clears cached data after successful submissions
 - Autosaved drafts are purged if the user leaves the form without submitting to avoid stale resumes
 - Auto-resizing textarea component keeps long-form inputs visible without manual resizing
 - Text inputs automatically capitalize their first alphabetical character on blur via a global provider, with an opt-out flag for edge cases